your audition

 what to prepare

-Film & Television / New media degree Programs
+Film & Television degree Program

 Prepare a one-minute contemporary (1950s-present), age-appropriate monologue from a published play, screenplay, web series, or television script.
 Make sure your monologue is well-prepared and memorized, as your faculty auditor will workshop your monologue with you.
 We strongly recommend reading the full play or script to fully understand the context and the character you are portraying, as you may be asked questions about this character’s motivations inside the larger piece.
 Head shots and resumes are optional.